SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 There's the classic mistake of over-engineering too early with Kubernetes and full cloud ceremony, but there's another more subtle one.

-The memory- and CPU-starved PaaS that forces you to deal with fake scaling issues.
+Then there is the memory- and CPU-starved PaaS that forces you to deal with fake scaling issues.